TabbycatDebate/tabbycat/docs/install/windows.rst

 We won't use Git directly, but Node.js (which we install in the next step) requires Git to work.
 So, install the latest version for Windows from the `Git website <https://git-scm.com/downloads>`_.

+.. admonition:: Advanced users
+  :class: tip

+  If you already have `GitHub Desktop <https://desktop.github.com/>`_ installed, you might think that this would be good enough.
+Unfortunately, it's not---GitHub Desktop installs a portable version of Git.
+Node.js, on the other hand, requires the ``git`` to be in the ``PATH``, so it can call it directly.
+  The easiest (but not only) way to do this is just to install Git from the link above.

 1(d).
 Node.js/NPM
 -----------------